-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at Example 1.
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at example.
 This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
-The response line is available Monday through Friday, Example 1 Pacific Time.
+The response line is available Monday through Friday, 9 am - 9 pm Eastern Time.